opendatasoft/semantic-bot/README.md

 App should be running on [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-Go on [http://127.0.0.1:8000/chatbot/{dataset-id}](http://127.0.0.1:8000/dataset-id) and replace `dataset-id` with the Data dataset id you want to semantize.
+Go on [http://127.0.0.1:8000/chatbot/{dataset-id}](http://127.0.0.1:8000/chatbot/dataset-id) and replace `dataset-id` with the Data dataset id you want to semantize.

 example: [http://127.0.0.1:8000/chatbot/roman-emperors@public/](http://127.0.0.1:8000/chatbot/roman-emperors@public/)

-Semantization result will be stored in the `results` folder
+Semantization result will be stored in the `results` folder in a file named results/{dataset-id}.rml

 # API